7thSinScribe/r2000/data/quickstart.md

 - Digital devices display the date as January 1, 2000 due to a bug in the original game
 - Game entities believe they're real, wandering the physical world
-- Reality glitches like bad code, with digital decay visible everywhere
-- The mysterious Gamemaster is always watching
+- The Gamemaster is always watching

 # THE P.O.W.E.R.
 SYSTEM

 Post-merge, all entities are governed by the five fundamental statistics:

 **P - POWER**: Raw physical strength and destructive capability.

 **O - ODDITY**: Unconventional thinking and approach to problems.

 **W - WISDOM**: Problem-solving, technical knowledge, and strategy.

 **E - ENDURANCE**: Physical toughness and resilience.

 **R - REFLEX**: Speed, coordination, and reaction time.

 Stats are rated from 1-35.